nodecg/nodecg/tutorials/6_nodecg-configuration.md

     - _Note:_ Configure your Twitch OAuth credentials with a Redirect URI to `{baseURL}/login/auth/twitch`
     - `scope` _String_ A space-separated string of Twitch application [permissions](https://dev.twitch.tv/docs/authentication/#scopes).
     - `allowedUsernames` _Array of strings_ Which Twitch usernames to allow.
+    - `allowedIds` _Array of strings_ Which Twitch IDs to allow.
+Can be obtained from [https://twitchinsights.net/checkuser](https://twitchinsights.net/checkuser)
 - `ssl` _Object_ Contains HTTPS/SSL configuration properties.
     - `enabled` _Boolean_ Whether to enable SSL/HTTPS encryption.
     - `allowHTTP` _Boolean_ Whether to allow insecure HTTP connections while SSL is active.